Alimento-Team/chalix-ed/README.rst

 Purpose
 *******
-The `Open edX Platform <https://openedx.org>`_ is a service-oriented platform for authoring and delivering online learning at any scale.
+The `Chalix Edu Platform <http://nuc.ali/>`_ is a service-oriented platform for authoring and delivering online learning at any scale.
 The platform is written in Python and JavaScript and makes extensive use of the Django framework.
 At the highest level, the platform is composed of a monolith, some independently deployable applications (IDAs), and micro-frontends (MFEs) based on the ReactJS.

-This repository hosts the monolith at the center of the Open edX platform.
+This repository hosts the monolith at the center of the Chalix Edu platform.
 Functionally, the edx-platform repository provides two services:

-* CMS (Content Management Service), which powers Open edX Studio, the platform's learning content authoring environment; and
+* CMS (Content Management Service), which powers Chalix Edu Studio, the platform's learning content authoring environment; and
 * LMS (Learning Management Service), which delivers learning content.

 Documentation